qyxtim/AI-For-Games/README.md

 git clone https://github.com/qyxtim/AI-For-Games.git
 ```

-Then, `cd` into the directory you want to access and using the command below:
+Then, `cd` into the directory you want to access and use the command below:

 ```makefile
 make
 ```

-Then, human-played version and AI version will be compiled.
+Then, the human-played version and AI version will be compiled.

 # Development